krish63/coin-market-cap/README.md

 ### coin-market-cap

-This repository runs UI & API tests on coin-market-cap It also generate `screen shots` for your tests if you enable it and
+This repository runs UI & API tests on coin-market-cap It also generate `screen shots` for your tests if you enable it and generates reports at the end of the test

 ### Installation (pre-requisites)